aleenaazeem/SoftwareEngineeringConcept/readme.md

-We will have all the topics covered in class and we will have its notes
+We will have all the topics covered in class and we will have its notes.